pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server profiles [COMMAND-OPTIONS]

-      Display registered profiles from the WBEM server.
+      Display management profiles advertized by the server.

+      Retrieve the CIM instances representing the WBEM management profiles advertized by the WBEM server, and display information about each profile.
-      Displays the WBEM management profiles that have been registered for this server.
-Within the DMTF and SNIA these are the definition of management functionality supported by the WBEM server.
+      WBEM management profiles are defined by DMTF and SNIA and define the management functionality that is available.

-      This display may be filtered by the optional organization and profile options that define the organization for each profile (ex.
-SNIA) and the name of the profile.
-This will display only the profiles that are registered for the defined organization and/or profile name.
+      The retrieved profiles can be filtered using the --organization and --profile options.

-      Profiles are displayed as a table showing the organization, name, and version for each profile.
+      The output is formatted as a table showing the organization, name, and version for each profile.
+The --output-format option is ignored unless it specifies a table format.

     Options:
       -o, --organization <org name>  Filter by the defined organization. (ex. -o